dougbutner/web-4/README.md

 # Democracy, Collaboration, and ever-redefining Utopia

-By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democratic systems that better represent each and every person's desires.
-We can t
+By offering time tokens to the individual that correspond to each stratum we can create **high-fidelity democratic systems** that better represent each and every person's desires.
+We can know exactly what the people want, with no guesswork, in a very short period of time.

 For example, a person may be given 12 time tokens at each stratum to vote on the initiatives that they would like to see passed.
 They may vote all 12 tokens for an inititive they are most passionate about, or 1 token to 12 different initiatives (or 2 to 6 initiatives, etc).
-By collecting and counting these tokens, the governing body can know exactly what their constituents want, without the direct need to elect a representative who only estimates these desires.
+By collecting and counting these tokens, the governing body can **know exactly what their constituents want**, without the direct need to elect a representative who only estimates these desires.

-The democratic system described in this paper does not solve all problems, as there are still issues of voter informedness, unseen actors, and more, but it is a skeleton to build a collaborative social system that are an improvement to the representative governments which were once as revolutionary as these ideas are.
+The democratic system described in this paper does not solve all problems, as there are still issues of voter informedness, unseen actors, and more, but it is a skeleton to build a collaborative social system that are an **improvement to the representative governments** which were once as revolutionary as these ideas are.